 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Herringswell has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TL718699 (Lat/Lon: 52.300314, 0.518171), Herringswell which are provided by:
+You can see maps centred on OS grid reference TL713698 (Lat/Lon: 52.299724, 0.511392), Herringswell which are provided by:

 - StreetMap (Current Ordnance Survey maps)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)